suzannejmatthews/suzannejmatthews.github.io/_posts/2021-08-17-raspberrypi4-headless.markdown

 ---
 layout: post
-title:  "Raspberry Pi 4 - 64-bit headless with VNC"
+title:  "Raspberry Pi OS - 64-bit headless with VNC"
 date:   2031-08-17 15:04:23
-tags: [raspberry pi, rpi4, setup]
+tags: [raspberry pi, raspberry pi os, rpi4, rpi3, setup]
 ---

-Since I've last posted, the Raspberry Pi 4 has gotten much easier to use.
-Today's post is about setting a Raspberry Pi 4 running the 64-bit Raspberry Pi OS for classroom use.
+Today's post is about setting a Raspberry Pi running the 64-bit Raspberry Pi OS for classroom use.
 This setup is very portable, uses very few cables, and costs about $60.00.
 For people using the textbook _Dive into Systems_, this setup gives students a Linux system that is compatible with the contents of the book (C programming, ARM64 assembly, multicore programming).

+I had originally written this post about the Raspberry Pi 4 specifically, but there seems to be a shortage of available Raspberry Pi 4s to purchase.
+I therefore adapted this tutorial to work with older models of Raspberry Pi (the 3B and 3B+), in case others (like myself) have older boards lying around.
+Please note that this tutorial will not work on the Raspberry Pi 2, which was the last Raspberry Pi with a 32-bit ISA.
+The Raspberry Pi 3, released in February 2016, was the first 64-bit Raspberry Pi, though the Raspbian OS was 32-bit for many years following.
+Raspberry Pi OS is the successor for Raspbian, and the Raspberry Pi OS 64-bit OS is currently a beta release.

-This tutorial is _much_ simpler than previous tutorials, because the Pi now comes preloaded with Bonjour/Avahi, which greatly simplifies the process by which devices are discovered on a network.
-That means that for this simple classroom setup (where every student gets a single Pi, which they connect directly to a PC), there is no fiddling around with DNS or setting static IPs.
+This tutorial is _much_ simpler than previous tutorials, because the Pi now comes preloaded with Avahi/mDNS zero configuration networking, which greatly simplifies the process by which devices are discovered on a network.
+That means that for a simple classroom setup (where every student gets a single Pi, which they connect directly to a PC), there is no fiddling around with DNS or setting static IPs.
 It is incredibly easy for anyone to set Pis up in this manner.
 I have confirmed that these instructions work for Windows 10.
-Furthermore, since Avahi was created by Apple, these directions should work out of the box for Apple computers.
+Apple implements the Bonjour mDNS responder framework, which means that these instructions should also work for Apple machines right out of the box too.

 ## About our classroom
 The classroom I use for my course is currently equipped with a number of